SpoonLabs/astor/docs/deep-repair-getting-started.md

 To run DeepRepair, the execution mode argument must be `-mode deeprepair`.
 Then, DeepRepair needs two additional arguments.
 First, the argument `-clonegranularity` with two possible values: `type` or `executable`.
-This argument will indicate the granularity of the clone detection (i.e., if DeepRepair search for ingredients from similar `types` or from similar `executables` (methods)).
+This argument will indicate the granularity of the clone detection (i.e., if DeepRepair searches for ingredients from similar `types` or from similar `executables` (methods)).

 Second, the learning directory `-learningdir <path>`, which must store the following files:

-### Cluster of variable names `clustering.csv`
+### Cluster of variable names file: `clustering.csv`

 The file has a line per cluster.
 For example `maxIterations,109,MAX_VALUE;epsilon;tableau`